maruthicharanteja10/charantejresume/README.md

 ## Contact

-For any inquiries or suggestions regarding this resume, please contact:
+For any enquiries or suggestions regarding this resume, please contact:
 [charantejdonthireddy@gmail.com](mailto:charantejdonthireddy@gmail.com)